ilswh/bakers/README.md

 ### Site Admin

-- As a site administrator, I should be able to delete a user, so that I can keep a happy healtyh community.
+- As a site administrator, I should be able to delete and edit a user, so that I can keep a happy healtyh community.

 ## Features